 Trials ongoing and planned as can be found listed online.

-In Oxford, UK the RIDD trial has started in 2017 and is now recruiting! where patients with Dupuytren’s nodules who have not had any other treatment yet will be injected with a drug commonly used for Rheumatoid Arthritis or a placebo, to see if it stops the progression.
+In Oxford, UK the RIDD trial has started in 2017 and is now recruiting!
+Patients with Dupuytren’s nodules who have not had any other treatment yet will be injected with a drug commonly used for Rheumatoid Arthritis or a placebo, to see if it stops the progression.
 More information on the trial can be found on our Research page.
 The trial has now been extended to Edinburgh, and it is hoped soon patients from the whole of Scotland can apply there.

 In France a study on Percutaneous Aponeurotomy (=PNF, NA) and in particular the recurrence within two years.